p7cq/clean-chroot-manager/README.md

 # clean-chroot-manager
 Wrapper script to manage chroots when building packages under Arch Linux.

+*Note*: Modified to mirror CA certificates from host to chroot.

 ## Why use it?
 Ccm provides several advantages over the standard arch-build scripts:
 * Automatically manages a local repo so dependencies that you build are pulled transparently from that local repo.